Career Services and Support for MIT SCM Students

 - MIT SCM shares job postings for alumni and for newly graduated SCM students seeking employment.

-- MIT Alumni can access MIT Career and Professional Development services for two years after graduation.
+- MIT Alumni can access MIT Career Advising and Professional Development services for two years after graduation.

 It is important to note that networking is highly effective and strongly recommended.
 Through use of the MIT Alumni Directory and LinkedIn, students can target their job search based on their preferences; this approach has yielded considerable success for many students.

 - Career skills development: (job search strategy, networking, interview preparation, negotiation) including mock interview practice and role playing

 - One-on-one professional assessment of strengths and natural talents using CliftonStrengths tool